mozilla-conduit/suite/README.md

 `GIT` at the end.
 Otherwise, revisions will be submitted against the original Hg repo.

-When the git_hg_sync service is running, any revision landed to the `unified-cinnabar` repository, on any of the default branches, will be synced to the associated Mercurial repository.
+When the git-hg-sync service is running, any revision landed to the `unified-cinnabar` repository, on any of the default branches, will be synced to the associated Mercurial repository.